 The W. A. A. activities have been divided into major and individual sports.
 A limitation provides that no student may carry more than two major activities per term in addition to the individual activities.
-The various sports have been divided as follows: Major-hockey, soccer, basket ball, swimming, fencing, baseball, tennis, bowling, volleyball, marksmanship, archery, dancing, and golf; Individual-hiking, canoeing, roller and ice skating, and riding.
+The various sports have been divided as follows: Major-hockey, soccer, basket ball, swimming, fencing, baseball, tennis, bowling, volleyball. marksmanship, archery, dancing, and golf; Individual-hiking, canoeing, roller and ice skating, and riding.

 The organization now numbers more than 100 members.
-The officers are: Mrs. Emil Miller (Jean Jones), president; Rosemary Fritshe, vicepresident; Margaret Collinge, secretary; and Frances Botsford, treasurer.
+The officers are: President, Jane Schmidt; vice president, Lee Youngs; secretary.
+Frances Shelden.